Skip to main content

 Open

 The Department of Labor (DOL) partially agreed with our recommendation.
 In September 2021, DOL stated that it agreed that it is important to assess lessons learned and best practices for the Occupational Safety and Health Administration's (OSHA) operational response to COVID-19.
 However, DOL officials said they believed that while the pandemic is ongoing, the agency's resources are best used to help employers and workers mitigate exposures to COVID-19.
 In December 2021, OSHA officials said they planned to conduct an assessment as soon as feasible, with a team of national office and field office staff, and would incorporate lessons learned, if applicable, into future emergency response efforts.
 In May 2022, OSHA officials said that the agency had taken a number of actions as a result of its ongoing assessment of successes and challenges during the pandemic, such as hiring new inspectors and implementing OSHA headquarters and field communication check-ins during periods of high COVID-19 transmission.
 In February 2023, OSHA officials said that, in fiscal year 2023, the agency would select and implement a task force to assess how OSHA could have improved its communications, provided clearer information, and sought feedback from the field in responding to the COVID-19 pandemic.
-We will close this recommendation when OSHA has conducted this assessment of the various challenges the agency has faced in its response to the COVID-19 pandemic and has taken any related warranted actions.
+As of April 2024, OSHA officials said the agency formed an executive workgroup, which is determining the study's scope and collecting information from regional offices and headquarters.
+According to OSHA officials, in fiscal year 2024, the agency will organize an internal group to produce a final report that includes actions OSHA could have taken to improve its response and communication during the pandemic, improvements OSHA has made, and actions OSHA plans to take during any future pandemic or national emergency.
+We will close this recommendation when OSHA completes this assessment of the various challenges the agency faced in its response to the COVID-19 pandemic and has taken any related warranted actions.

 Department of the Treasury The Secretary of the Treasury, in coordination with the Commissioner of Internal Revenue, should estimate the number of individuals, including nonfilers, who are eligible for advance child tax credit payments, measure the 2021 participation rate based on that estimate, and use that estimate to develop targeted outreach and communications efforts for the 2022 filing season; the participation rate could include individuals who opt in and out of the advance payments.
 See the Advance Child Tax Credit and Economic Impact Payments enclosure.
 (Recommendation 15)